 Over the past few years, a number of key statutes have been approved, the most relevant of which being the Merchant Navy Law.
 The Merchant Navy Law is a landmark achievement in terms of shipping and maritime legislation, as this is the first statute that seeks to regulate all maritime and port activities in a consistent manner, governing matters related to navigational, technical and security rules, registration duties and procedures for national and foreign vessels, licensing and other requirements applicable to marine and port-related activities, to name a few.

 In addition, in view of its impact on the local industry, it is worth noting, in particular, some of the most important statutes on maritime matters that have been passed by the Angolan Government in recent years (a clear sign of the attention that the Government is paying to the sector), notably: (i) Presidential Decree No. 50/14 of 27 February 2014, which approved the regulations applicable to the provision of shipping agency services; (ii) Presidential Decree No. 51/14, also of 27 February 2014, which approved the regulations applicable to the carrying out of ship-management services; and (iii) Presidential Decree No. 54/14 of 28 February 2014, which approved the rules applicable to merchants wishing to be engaged in the provision of cabotage and/or international transportation of goods and passengers (this statute limits the provision of cabotage to Angolan citizens).

-More recently, a new set of maritime legislation has been passed by the Angolan Government, most of which is directed towards matters of safety and transparency in the carrying out of maritime activities, including new regulations on seafarers and maritime personnel (Presidential Decree No. 78/16 of 14 April 2016), maximum safety capacity of vessels and ships (Presidential Decree No. 79/16 of 14 April 2016), search and rescue at sea (Presidential Decree No. 89/16 of 21 April 2016), prevention of terrorism associated with activities at sea (Law No. 19/17 of 25 August 2017) and, in 2018, the new beaconing system for the national maritime space and inland waterways (Presidential Decree No. 287/18 of 29 November 2018).
+More recently, a new set of maritime legislation has been passed by the Angolan Government, most of which is directed towards matters of safety and transparency in the carrying out of maritime activities, including new regulations on seafarers and maritime personnel (Presidential Decree No. 78/16 of 14 April 2016), maximum safety capacity of vessels and ships (Presidential Decree No. 79/16 of 14 April 2016), prevention of terrorism associated with activities at sea (Law No. 19/17 of 25 August 2017), the beaconing system for the national maritime space and inland waterways (Presidential Decree No. 287/18 of 29 November 2018) and, in 2019, on the modalities of maritime cargo distribution management in the traffic to and from Angola (Presidential Decree No. 189/19, of 12 June 2019).